Jean-Paul Rodrigue (2017), New York:

 legislation has made it increasingly difficult for ports to develop

-new sites in the US.
+new sites.
 Air quality is a major factor influencing the

 allocation of US federal funds for urban transport infrastructure.